tedd/DynamicsCrmLINQPadDataContextDriver/README.md

 # Dynamics CRM LINQPad DataContext Driver
 LINQPad driver for Dynamics CRM.

+# Releases
+Current version is beta 1.
+It has only been tested on Dynamics CRM 2016 on-premise.
 Download binary package: https://github.com/tedd/DynamicsCrmLINQPadDataContextDriver/releases

 # How it works
 Uses CrmSvcUtil.exe to generate a proxy.
 This should ensure compatibility with most CRM versions and setups.

-# Releases
-Current version is beta 1.
-It has only been tested on Dynamics CRM 2016 on-premise.

 # Why another driver?
 The other drivers I tried did not work, and frankly I was not sure what they were trying to do.
 I just needed a straightforward way to connect to Dynamics CRM 2016 on-premise.
 A simple direct exposure to the connection parameters I use in code.

 # What if it doesn't work?
-You have the source code.
-Fix it and push back a patch to me.
-Or send me an e-mail on tedd@konge.net and I'll include it.
+Let me know by filing a bug report: https://github.com/tedd/DynamicsCrmLINQPadDataContextDriver/issues Also, you have the source code.
+Feel free to fix it and push back a patch to me.

 ## Set up dev environment
   * Delete the drivers from LINQPad if you have installed the binary version.